NAP of the Day | Racing Tips | Horse Racing Betting Tips | Bet Of The Day

-This Tuesday, 8 February, the horse racing NAP of the Day for SportsLens tipsters is Crossrail.
-She makes her debut over obstacles in the extended 2m mares’ novice hurdle at Taunton today (2:25).
-The Fergal O’Brien trained runner looks the best value Bet of the Day at a fabulous 5/1 price.
+The latest horse racing NAP of the Day for Wednesday, 9 February with SportsLens experts is Cenotice.
+He runs in the 2m novices’ handicap chase at Ludlow today (1:30).
+Donald McCain’s runners looks the best value Bet of the Day at an awesome 11/4 price.

-Representing long-time horse racing owner Malcolm Denmark, Crossrail caught the eye when winning a Worcester bumper in April.
-This seven-year-old daughter of Rail Link now makes her hurdles bow for a yard that has saddled over 100 winners once again this season.
-Crossrail thus rates the horse racing NAP of the Day for 8 February.
-Read on as our experts outline the case for their latest Bet of the Day selection below…
+An Irish import to this in-form stable last summer, Cenotice still looks well-handicapped on the pick of his runs over fences.
+Good appearing in the going description at horse racing venues is key to this horse.
+Cenotice, an eight-year-old Phoenix Reach gelding, could well follow-up on his latest win.
+He thus rates the horse racing NAP of the Day for 9 February.
+See the case in full for our tipsters’ latest Bet of the Day below…

-She won going away by three-quarters of a length and can only improve for that experience.
-Kazontherazz, who chased Crossrail home at Worcester, has since won twice over hurdles.
-That gives the form a decent look, as the front two pulled a couple of lengths and upwards clear of the remainder.
+Cenotice scored off an opening UK mark of 125, beating stable companion and subsequent wide-margin Cartmel winner Onthefrontfoot by three-quarters of a length.
+He has since dropped 10lb in the weights, however, but scored off 115 when last in action at Newcastle in January.
+This is one big reason why this is our horse racing NAP of the Day today.

-Well over half of the O’Brien yard’s winners this season so far (58/101) have been hurdlers.
-The stable is closing in on £1,000,000 in prize money for the campaign too.
-All the best betting sites respect the connections of Crossrail, who again has a sound surface to race on at Taunton.
-The form of her main market rivals hasn’t always worked out either.
+It was a game effort at Gosforth Park with Cenotice staying on strongly to get up and win by a nose under red-hot jockey Theo Gillard.
+Although up 2lb for that success, he is one horse that the best betting sites all mark up.
+Gillard has been on fire in the saddle of late with an incredible 43 per cent strike rate with his mounts over the last 14 days.

-Crossrail is open to all the progress in the world after that sole career start.
-She looks well worth a wager, then.
-A £10 bet on Crossrail with 888Sport returns £60 if she makes a successful hurdles bow.
-This wager qualifies new customers for £40 in free bets and a £10 casino bonus for those who sign up using promo code 10FREE and deposit via Debit Card.
+Add that to the form of the McCain stable, a 32 per cent win ratio in the same period, and Cenotice looks great value.
+He drops into novice company after contesting an open handicap last time too.
+Centoice looks well worth backing today with a £10 wager 888Sport returning £37.50.
+Betting that on this horse qualifies new customers for £40 in free bets (plus a £10 casino bonus) when they join using promo code 10FREE and deposit via Debit Card.

 Bet £10 & Get £40 in Free Bets + £10 Casino Bonus at 888Sport

-Put on a £10+ qualifying bet on any sports market with minimum odds of 1/2 (1.50).
-Once that settles, 888Sport credit new customer accounts with the £40 free bets and that online casino bonus of £10.
-Additional T&Cs apply to that.
-Those 888Sport free bet tokens expire after seven days, so make sure to use them in the next week!
-If this deal appeals, then just follow these five simple steps to get the bonus:
+Now place a £10+ qualifying bet on any eligible sportsbook market at minimum odds of 1/2 (1.50) within 30 days of registration.
+After that settles, 888Sport issues £40 in free bet tokens plus the online casino bonus of £10.
+Separate wagering requirements, and terms and conditions apply.
+The free bets expire after seven days, so get sing them.
+Just so everyone is clear on what they have to do, follow these steps to receive the welcome offer:

 - When it settles, get £40 in free bets (+ £10 casino bonus)